kynrai/gofs/template/README.md

-# TTZ (10 10 0) app
+# Golang full stack app

 ## What does this app include out of the box?

-- templ setup with a simple page
+- templ setup with a simple page with a few example components
-- tailwindCSS setup with
+- tailwindCSS setup with auto build from air
-- surrealjs setup
+- alpinejs setup
 - go server setup
 - docker setup
 - postgres setup with local and GCP connectors